 4) Serve it with‘’Sajja’’ roti (Millet flatbread) or ‘’Jonna roti’’ (Jowar flatbread).

-- You can make an Andhra mutton curry recipe with the same process.
-The cooking time for mutton will be more.
+- You can make an Andhra mutton curry with the same process.
+The cooking time for mutton will be longer.

 And, consider following me on social media so we can stay connected.
 I’m on Facebook, Pinterest, and YouTube!